apache/mxnet/docs/static_site/src/pages/api/cpp/docs/tutorials/multi_threaded_inference.md

   }
 ```

 The above code parses arguments, loads the image file into a ndarray with a specific shape.
-There arae few things that are set by default and not configurable.
+There are a few things that are set by default and not configurable.
 For example, `static_alloc` and `static_shape` are by default set to true.

 ### Step 2: Prepare input data and load parameters, copying data to a specific context